 Instructions

 - Roll 160 g smooth red bean paste (koshian) into 20g balls.
-Cover and and store in the refrigerator between steps.
+Cover and store in the refrigerator between steps.

 - Wash 8 strawberries and dry them thoroughly.
 Cut off the stems and place them on a sheet of kitchen paper.